Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part1/01_5_nf_hpc.md

 In short, configs are what make Nextflow workflows portable, scalable, and cluster-aware.

-!!! example "Running the workflow on the compute nodes"
+!!! example "Exercise: Running the workflow on the compute nodes"

     === "Gadi (PBS)"